BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/the_shire.md

 **WARGEAR**

-- Walking cane (staff).
+- Walking Cane ([Staff]).

 **HEROIC ACTIONS**

-- Heroic Resolve
+- [Heroic Resolve]

 **SPECIAL RULES**

-- Resistant to Magic
+- [Resistant to Magic]
-- Throw Stones (range 8", Strength 1).
+- [Throw Stones] (range 8", Strength 1).

 - **Mayor of Hobbiton** `ACTIVE`

 At the start of the Fight phase, Will Whitfoot can spend a point of Will.
-If he does so, friendly Hobbit models within 6" count as being in range of a banner.
+If he does so, friendly Hobbit models within 6" count as being in range of a [banner][Banner].

 </div>